 Paris has three main airports: Beauvais, Charles de Gaulle, and Orly.
 Most international flights go to Charles de Gaulle and Orly, while budget airlines (such as Ryanair) arrive at Beauvais.

 Beauvais is quite far from the city centre, so you will need to take a bus or a train to get to Paris city centre.
 It will take about 1.5 hours, depending on your mode of transportation.

 From Charles to Gaulle and Orly airports is a much shorter ride (about 45 minutes) and can be done by the RER trains.
 Tickets (one way or return) can be purchased at the airport.

-If you are coming from another destination in Europe, you can also arrive to Paris by train.
-There are several train stations in the city but the busiest stations are Gare du Nord or Gare de l’Est. City busses and metro lines connect both stations to the rest of the city.
+If you are coming from another destination in Europe, you can also arrive in Paris by train.
+There are several train stations in the city but the busiest stations are Gare du Nord or Gare de l’Est. City buses and metro lines connect both stations to the rest of the city.